Milia removal in Birmingham

 - Around the lips

-- Anywhere else on the face
+- Elsewhere on the face

-Lesions that may be confused with milia are:
+Lesions that may be confused with milia

 How are milia treated?